tiacsys/bridle/boards/extensions/zero/doc/index.rst

 Other hardware features are not currently supported by Zephyr.

-The default configuration can be found in the Kconfig :bridle_file:`boards/arm/arduino_zero/arduino_zero_defconfig`.
+The extended default configuration can be found in the Kconfig artifact :bridle_file:`boards/extensions/zero/arduino_zero.conf`.
+It will be add automatically to the original board default configuration in :zephyr_file:`boards/arduino/zero/arduino_zero_defconfig`.

 Board Configurations
 ====================